Broward County homeowners: Check if you're owed surplus funds. Free, no obligation check →

 Disbursement

-Once the court order is granted, the Broward Clerk releases the funds — typically within 30 days.
-The clock, however, keeps running: unclaimed funds may be escheated to the State of Florida after the statutory holding period.
+Once the court order is granted, the Broward Clerk releases the funds, typically within 30 days.
+The clock keeps running: unclaimed funds may be escheated to the State of Florida after the statutory holding period.

 Important deadline: Florida Statute 45.032 establishes time limits on claiming surplus funds.
-If you believe you may be owed Broward surplus funds from a foreclosure auction, contact us immediately — delays can be costly.
+If you believe you may be owed Broward surplus funds from a foreclosure auction, contact us immediately.
+Delays here are genuinely costly.

 How We Recover Your Broward County Surplus Funds